It is Still About the Economy.

-The state of the economy for most people, in Vermont and across the country, is bad and getting worse.
+The state of the economy for most people, in Vermont and across the country, is bad.
 Median income is down $5000 from 1999.
 Prices are up, wages are down, college is unaffordable and half of graduates are under-employed and saddled with debt.
-It is a fearful thing, living paycheck to paycheck and there is no relief in sight.
-We are working all the time to afford the basics while our society dangles baubles of unimaginable brilliance just out of reach.
+The Wall St. economy is booming, but here on Main St. we are waiting for the trickle down that comes in fits and starts, but never seems to be enough.

 I believe that people are happy to pay for good schools, good roads and good health care if they feel they can afford it.
 I believe it is time for people to earn more money.
 It will help businesses and it will help pay taxes.

-Keeping money in Vermont and paying fair, livable wages will boost our economy and allow us to pay for the programs we want.
+Increasing in-state economic activity will generate more tax revenue to allow us to pay for the programs we want.
 Keeping money in Vermont means more jobs, more business activity.
 Keeping money in Vermont can lead to a stable, sustainable economy.
 It's pragmatic, it's frugal ... it's Vermont.

 In short, let's build a "sustainable economy that works for most people" to replace the "unsustainable economy that works for a few people."

 PO Box 454